wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

    Notice that each Elixir version references the version of Erlang (such as 24).

-1. Much like other version managers' .nvmrc and .ruby-version files, ASDF requires you to <strong>specify a precise version</strong> of each language to be installed in the <tt><strong>.tool-versions </strong></tt> file in the project folder root.
+1. Create a <tt><strong>.tool-versions </strong></tt> file in your project folder root to <strong>specify precise versions</strong> of each language to be installed.

+1. Install Erlang:

    <pre><strong>asdf install erlang 24.2</strong>

+   In the sample response, there may be messages during the installation about omitted modules, which will not affect the rest of the runtime.

    Erlang compiles modules based on the available libraries from your system.
 For example, some features (such as the built-in observer) require wx libraries.
-You may see messages during the installation about omitted modules, which will not affect the rest of the runtime.

-   The response:

    <pre>asdf_24.2 is not a kerl-managed Erlang/OTP installation
 No build named asdf_24.2